jchook/php-include-directive/README.md

 #include "thing.dockerfile"
 ```

-Using pure PHP has lots of awkward quirks too:
+Using "just PHP" presents some awkward quirks:

 - You need to comment out the include line to avoid raising syntax
   errors or strange highlighting issues in your code editors / IDE.